 Aspect | Psychiatric Service Dog (PSD) | Therapy Dog |

-Primary Role | Assists one individual with a psychiatric disability such as anxiety, PTSD, or depression. | Provides emotional comfort and companionship to groups or individuals in care settings. |
+Primary Role | Assists one individual with a psychiatric disability | Provides emotional comfort to groups in care settings |

-Training Purpose | Trained for disability-specific tasks that mitigate symptoms or prevent psychiatric episodes. | Trained for obedience and temperament to remain calm, friendly, and comforting around people. |
+Training Purpose | Trained for disability-specific tasks | Trained for obedience and temperament |

-Legal Status (ADA) | Fully recognized under ADA, FHA, and ACAA; has public access rights. | Not ADA-recognized; access limited to invited or approved settings only. |
+Legal Status (ADA) | Fully recognized: public access, housing, travel | Not recognized: invited settings only |

 Training for PSDs Vs. Therapy Dogs

-The way psychiatric service dogs and therapy dogs are trained reflects their very different roles.
-PSDs require intensive, task-based instruction to support people with disabilities.
 Therapy dogs, on the other hand, are prepared for social settings where they interact with many people.
 Understanding the training approach helps clarify the time, cost, and level of commitment needed for each path.

 Psychiatric Service Dog Training